-I tried different support pillows including Elevating Memory Foam Leg Rest Pillow but this caused a lot of pain in the low spine / glute area.
+I tried different support pillows including Elevating Memory Foam Leg Rest Pillow but this caused a lot of pain in the low spine/glute area.
 The only way I have been able to get any rest is by sleeping on my side with a pillow between my knees after taking pain tablets.

 Stronger Pain Relief

-I started to take a single dose of the Morphine Sulfate at night and it was giving me 2-3 hours uninterrupted sleep before the effect wore off.
+I started to take a single dose of the Morphine Sulfate at night and it was giving me 2-3 hours of uninterrupted sleep before the effect wore off.
 It helped a lot with the ankle pain but not the nerve pain in the glutes and back of the leg.

 The Physiotherapist Appointment

-The local physiotherapist contacted me by phone and had a long discussion regarding everything which I had been doing and the current pain problems.
+The local physiotherapist contacted me by phone and had a long discussion regarding everything I had been doing and my current pain problems.
 She told me that after reviewing the “Yoga With Adriene” video, she thought that I was pushing my hamstrings much too hard and that was not helping with any healing and I could have made the problem worse.

-The physiotherapist sent me several pages of exercises and stretches to do and I am currently doing the first stage ones to get everything moving again.
+The physiotherapist sent me several pages of exercises and stretches to do and I am currently doing the first stage to get everything moving again.